dontrellkwilson-cyber/Active-Directory-User-Management-Troubleshooting-Home-Lab/README.md

 - Built-in groups support system functions, while standard users should not be placed inside them due to security and management issues.
 - Organizational Units structure Active Directory by separating users and computers for organized administration and Group Policy application.
 - To create an OU, open the domain in Active Directory Users and Computers, right-click the domain name, select New, choose Organizational Unit, enter a name, then confirm.
-- OUs contain user accounts and groups organized by department such as HR and Finance.
+- OUs contain user accounts and groups organized by department, such as HR and Finance.
 - This structure improves control, simplifies administration, and supports scalable Group Policy management.
 <br><br>
 <p align="center"> <strong>Joining a Windows Client to an Active Directory Domain:</strong> </p>